tytydraco/yessleep/out/Im_breaking_my_government_NDA_to_tell_you_about_Plum_Island.md

 What I’m writing now is 100% real and I’m breaking every promise in my non-disclosure agreement with the US Government.
 It’s actually part of 18 USC 1905, "Disclosure of confidential information generally" and you can look it up to confirm the language in it.

 There were also other forms signed and pledges made, but you get the idea, no one wants what I know out there in the world.
-I had to agree to all these restrictions to free speech like everyone else working on Plum Island in 2008.
+I had to agree to all these restrictions like everyone else working on Plum Island in 2008.

 You might remember Plum Island from that movie “Silence of the Lambs”, it’s the spot Clarice falsely promises Hannibal Lecter will be transferred to if he helps her find the serial killer.
 It’s not some made up Hollywood location, but a real place, as real as the horrific memories I have from working there.